Duke University: Academics

-Admissions
+Undergraduate admissions

 Admission to Duke is defined by U.S. News & World Report as "most selective."
-Duke received nearly 50,000 applications for the Class of 2025, with an overall acceptance rate of 5.7%.
+Duke received nearly 55,000 applications for the Class of 2028, with an overall acceptance rate of 5.1%.
 The yield rate (the percentage of accepted students who choose to attend) for the Class of 2023 was 54%.
-The Class of 2024 had a median ACT range of 34-35 and an SAT range of 1500–1570.
-(Test score ranges account for the 25th-75th percentile of accepted students.)
+The Class of 2024 had a median ACT range of 34–35 and an SAT range of 1500–1570.
+(Test score ranges account for the 25th–75th percentile of accepted students.)
+During the 2020–21 academic year, Duke began adopting a test-optional policy.

 From 2001 to 2011, Duke has had the sixth highest number of Fulbright, Rhodes, Truman, and Goldwater scholarships in the nation among private universities.
 The university practices need-blind admissions and meets 100% of admitted students' demonstrated needs.
 About 50 percent of all Duke students receive some form of financial aid, which includes need-based aid, athletic aid, and merit aid.
 The average need-based grant for the 2019–20 academic year was $54,255.
-In 2020, a study by the Chronicle of Higher Education ranked Duke first on its list of "Colleges That Are the Most Generous to the Financially Neediest Students".
+In 2020, a study by the Chronicle of Higher Education ranked Duke first on its list of "Colleges That Are the Most Generous to the Financially Neediest Students."

 Roughly 60 merit-based full-tuition scholarships are offered, including the Angier B. Duke Memorial Scholarship awarded for academic excellence, the Benjamin N. Duke Scholarship awarded for community service, and the Robertson Scholars Leadership Program, a joint scholarship and leadership development program granting full student privileges at both Duke and UNC-Chapel Hill.
 Other scholarships are geared toward students in North Carolina, African-American students, children of alumni, and high-achieving students requiring financial aid.

 Duke's president, Vincent Price, has described efforts to ban legacy admissions as "troublesome".
 A 2022 survey by The Chronicle found about 22% of first-year students were the child or sibling of a Duke alumnus.

 Graduate profile

-In 2009, the School of Medicine received 5,166 applications and accepted approximately 4% of them, while the average GPA and MCAT scores for accepted students in 2007 were 3.88 and 36, respectively.
-The School of Law accepted approximately 13% of its applicants for the Class of 2014, while enrolling students had a median GPA of 3.75 and median LSAT of 170.
+In 2023, the School of Medicine received more than 7,000 applications and accepted approximately 2.9% of them, while the average GPA and MCAT scores for accepted students in 2023 were 3.92 and 520, respectively.
+The School of Law accepted approximately 10.5% of its applicants for the Class of 2026, while enrolling students had a median GPA of 3.87 and median LSAT of 170.

 The university's graduate and professional schools include the Graduate School, Pratt School of Engineering, Nicholas School of the Environment, School of Medicine, Duke-NUS Medical School, School of Nursing, the Fuqua School of Business, School of Law, Divinity School, and Sanford School of Public Policy.